Gotham by Gaslight: Spin-offs

 Countdown Presents: The Search for Ray Palmer: Gotham by Gaslight (January 2008) and was written by Gotham by Gaslights original author, Brian Augustyn.
 The story saw Bob the Monitor accompany Jason Todd, Donna Troy, and Kyle Rayner (the latter three inhabitants of "New Earth") through the Multiverse in search of multiuniversal counterparts to Ray Palmer.
 The group arrived on Earth-19, the Earth where the Batman of the earlier two Elseworlds storylines acted, where they also encountered this Earth's counterpart of the Blue Beetle and the Man-Bat before they went to the next Earth to continue their search.
 Their search would take them to worlds populated by characters from other Elseworlds stories, including those seen in the Batman & Dracula trilogy (Earth-43) and Superman: Red Son (Earth-30).

 Additionally, the Gotham by Gaslight version of Batman was briefly featured in the limited series Dark Nights: Metal alongside other alternate versions of the character.

 In other media

+Television

+Batman's outflit from Gotham by Gaslight appears in the Batman: The Brave and the Bold episode "Trials of the Demon!", after Batman is taken to 19th century London, where he teams up with Sherlock Holmes to save Etrigan the Demon, after being framed for a series of crimes committed by Jim Craddock who is stealing souls for Astaroth.

 Film

 Batman: Gotham by Gaslight is an animated loose adaptation released in 2018.
 It features Bruce Greenwood as Batman and Jennifer Carpenter as Selina Kyle.
-The adaptation differs significantly from the original comic, and includes elements from both books.
+The adaptation differs significantly from the original comic and includes elements from both books.